Where to Find the Best Budget Bites in Sonoma County

 Here's where you can find a satisfying meal under $20 in Sonoma County.

-In luxurious Wine Country, it can sometimes be hard to find a decent meal that doesn’t make your bank do a double take.
+In luxurious Wine Country, it can sometimes be hard to find a decent meal that doesn’t make your bank do a double-take.
 While Sonoma County is rich in gourmet dining, it lacks in satisfying cheap eats.

 Yes, most restaurants have been hit with inflation and consequent rising costs of ingredients.
-But local residents are feeling the strain on their wallets, too.
+But residents are feeling the strain on their wallets, too.
 So we set out to find where you can get a meal for under $20.

 You won’t find artfully crafted, tweezer-perfect cuisine on this list.
 Rather, it’s an assortment of humble yet fulfilling dishes that are as affordable as they are tasty.